ckeditor/ckeditor5/packages/ckeditor5-indent/docs/api/indent.md

 ## Demo

-Check out the {@link features/indent#demo demo in the indent feature} guide.
+Check out the {@link features/indent#demo demo in the block indentation feature} guide.

 ## Documentation

-See the {@link module:indent/indent~Indent} plugin documentation.
+See the {@link features/indent Block indentation} guide and the {@link module:indent/indent~Indent} plugin documentation.

 ## Installation